John Spencer Churchill (artist)

-John George Spencer-Churchill (31 May 1909 – 23 June 1992) was an English painter, sculptor, and stockbroker who was the nephew of Sir Winston Churchill.
+John George Spencer Churchill (31 May 1909 – 23 June 1992) was an English painter, sculptor, and stockbroker who was the nephew of Sir Winston Churchill.

 Early life

-Spencer-Churchill was the son of John Strange Spencer-Churchill (1880–1947) and Lady Gwendoline Theresa Mary Bertie (1885–1941).
+Spencer Churchill was the son of John Strange "Jack" Spencer-Churchill (1880–1947) and Lady Gwendoline Theresa Mary Bertie (1885–1941).
 His sister Clarissa married Anthony Eden in 1952, becoming Lady Eden in 1954 when he was made a Knight of the Garter, wife of the Prime Minister when Winston Churchill retired in 1955, and later the Countess of Avon in 1961 on his elevation to the peerage.

 His paternal grandparents were Lord Randolph Churchill, the third son of the 7th Duke of Marlborough, and his wife, Lady Frances Vane, and Lady Randolph Churchill (née Jennie Jerome), an American who was the daughter of Leonard Jerome, one of the richest and most influential men in New York City in the middle to late 19th century, and a frequent business partner of Cornelius Vanderbilt.
 Through the Jerome family, he was a cousin of Clare Sheridan, the sculptor.
 Through his uncle Winston, he was a first cousin of Diana Churchill, Randolph Churchill, Sarah Tuchet-Jesson, Lady Audley, Marigold Churchill, and Mary Soames, Baroness Soames.

-His maternal grandparents were Montagu Bertie, 7th Earl of Abingdon and Gwendoline Mary Dormer, the daughter of James Charlemagne Dormer, a British Army officer.
+His maternal grandparents were Montagu Bertie, 7th Earl of Abingdon, and Gwendoline Mary Dormer, the daughter of James Charlemagne Dormer, a British Army officer.

 Career

-Spencer-Churchill was educated at Harrow School and Pembroke College, Oxford.
+Spencer Churchill was educated at Harrow School and Pembroke College, Oxford.
 Following his graduation, he worked for the London stock exchange firm of Vickers da Costa, where his father was a partner.

 He was taken under the wing of Sir William Nicholson when he toured Italy aged only twenty-three years.
 Later he met Bernard Meninsky travelling from Munich to Madrid.
 He was still there in Malaga during the Spanish Civil War sketching for the Illustrated London News.

 He painted for Lady Churchill at Chartwell on many projects, doing murals and friezes that exist today.

 He served in the Second World War as a Corps Camouflage Officer, and after returning from Dunkirk, told his uncle personally of the need for small boats to assist in rescuing the troops there.
 After the war ended, he founded the interior-decorating business George Spencer.